Skip To Content

 JEWISH.
 INDEPENDENT.
 NONPROFIT.

-Doug Emhoff’s closing message in the swing state of Pennsylvania will describe Trump as an ‘agent of chaos and cruelty’
+Doug Emhoff’s closing message in the swing state of Pennsylvania describes Trump as an ‘agent of chaos and cruelty’

-A senior campaign official said the estimated 20-minute speech at the University Club in Pittsburgh Monday evening will be his most extensive and direct remarks on this topic as the Democratic nominee’s key Jewish surrogate on the campaign trail.
-“Whenever chaos and cruelty are given a green light, Jew-hatred is historically not far behind,” Emhoff is set to say about the Republican nominee.
+A senior campaign official said the 20-minute address at the University Club in Pittsburgh was Emhoff’s most extensive and direct remarks on the topic as the Democratic nominee’s key Jewish surrogate on the campaign trail.
+“Whenever chaos and cruelty are given a green light, Jew-hatred is historically not far behind,” Emhoff said about the Republican nominee.
 “That matters today because Donald Trump is nothing if not an agent of chaos and cruelty.”

-Emhoff’s closing argument to Jewish voters in the crucial swing state takes place one day after the sixth anniversary of the 2018 shooting at the Tree of Life synagogue in Pittsburgh, which killed 11 worshippers in the deadliest act of antisemitism in the nation’s history.
+Emhoff’s closing argument to Jewish voters in the crucial swing state took place one day after the sixth anniversary of the 2018 shooting at the Tree of Life synagogue in Pittsburgh, in which a gunman killed 11 worshippers.

-In his remarks, Emhoff will highlight Trump’s purported admiration of Adolf Hitler, following newly confirmed statements from former White House Chief of Staff John Kelly that Trump privately remarked that “Hitler did some good things.”
+In his remarks, Emhoff highlighted Trump’s purported admiration of Adolf Hitler, following newly confirmed statements from former White House Chief of Staff John Kelly that Trump privately remarked that “Hitler did some good things.”

-Emhoff will spotlight Trump’s scapegoating of Jewish Americans voting for Democrats, as he has done to other ethnic groups.
-“It’s no coincidence that things have gotten worse for American Jews since Trump entered politics — just as they have for so many,” Emhoff will say, according to the excerpts.
+Emhoff spotlighted Trump’s scapegoating of Jewish Americans voting for Democrats, as he has done to other ethnic groups.
+“It’s no coincidence that things have gotten worse for American Jews since Trump entered politics — just as they have for so many,” Emhoff said.
+“You do not reward someone like that with a platform or with power, and never again, with the presidency,”

-The campaign official said Emhoff will also point to his personal experiences and deep connection to his Jewishness, and tout his wife’s longtime relationship with the Jewish community.
-“I know what’s in her soul,” Emhoff will tell Jewish voters.
+Emhoff also point to his personal experiences and deep connection to his Jewishness, and spoke at length about his wife’s longtime relationship with the Jewish community and her commitment to countering hate and antisemitism.
+“I know what’s in her soul,” Emhoff told Jewish voters.
 “I know she feels what you and I and Jews across America are feeling today.
 She gets it.
 And to tell you the truth, it’s not because she married a nice Jewish boy.”

 Last week, at a get-out-the-vote rally for Jewish voters in Southfield, Michigan, Emhoff said Jewish support for Trump is “shocking” and “vexing,” citing Trump’s engaging in antisemitic tropes, dining in 2022 with Holocaust denier Nick Fuentes, and suggesting that Jews would in large part be to blame if he loses the election.
 “He foments antisemitism everywhere he goes,” the second gentleman said.
 “He does not care about us.”